HarvardWestlake/Wolvercoin/Technical Specifications/SideQuestsPseudo.md

 - romanceLanguage: bool, True if written in romance, False else
 - video: bool, True if filmed a video, False else
 - videoLink: String of link to public video on internet (either google drive link or youtube)
+- allSuccesses: DynArray[String,20]

 > Functions:
-- submitHaiku(String: haikus, bool: romance, bool: isVid, String: link)
+- submitHaiku(address, String: haikus, bool: romance, bool: isVid, String: link)
+  - check if address has already succeded by going through allSuccesses, proceed if not in list
   - assigns allHaikus to haikus
   - assign romanceLanguage to romance
   - if isVid is True: set video to true and videoLink to link
   - else: set video to False

+> Events:
--
+- Successful Haikus
+  - Log: Whenever someone submits 3 haikus
+  - Log: When someone succeeds (is checked) and completes side quest